espumita/power-plant-kata/README.md

 - Individual buildings have a monthly electricity report, and this report is based on the amount of consumed electricity of that building during one month.

-- Electricity distribution can be categorized by different groups such: areas, cities, streets or individual buildings.
+- Electricity distribution can be categorized by different groups such: areas, cities or individual buildings.

 - Each group consume is equal to the sumatory of the individual building consume in each group.